Individualized Nutrition – The Functional Approach

 Low Salicylate Diet

 Salicylates are a group of chemicals derived from salicylic acid.
 These compounds are found naturally in certain foods and synthetically in other substances.
-Salicylates can cause adverse reactions in people who are intolerant.
+Salicylates can cause adverse reactions in intolerant people.

 Symptoms of salicylate intolerance or sensitivity include stuffy nose, sinus infection and inflammation, nasal and sinus polyps, asthma, diarrhea, gas, abdominal pain, gut inflammation, hives, and tissue swelling.
 A low salicylate diet is critical for people suffering from salicylate intolerance or sensitivity.